EsotericSquishyy/superTemplate/README.md

 # superTemplate

-A template file for FishyySquishyy
+A suite of environments/macros for ease of taking notes or doing problem sets in Mathematics, Computer Science, and Physics